-MathMLElement newAnnotation A MathMLAnnotationElement or MathMLXMLAnnotationElement representing the new value of the index-th an child of this semantics element. unsigned long index The position in the list of annotation or annotation-xml children of this semantics element that is to be occup annotation element is numbered 1.
+1 al ameter 5 MathMLElement newAnnotation A MathMLAnnotationElement or MathMLXMLAnnotationElement representing the new val- ue of the index-th annotation or annotation-xml child of this semantics element. unsigned long index The position in the list of annotation or annotation-xml children of this semantics element that is to be occupied by newAnnotation.
+The first annotation element is numbered 1.
+Return value